davidralphlewis/davidralphlewis.github.io/_posts/2022-03-31-fragmented.md

 ---

-* I delighted to be on the Full House Literary Podcast talking about poetry and mental health.
+* I was delighted to be asked onto the Full House Literary Podcast talking about poetry and mental health.
 It was a thought provoking, interesting discussion that was quite wide ranging.
-I was delighted to be asked to be on it, listen [here.](https://www.fullhouseliterary.com/podcast-epsisodes/mental-health-and-writing-roundtable)
+Thanks so much to them for having me on, listen [here.](https://www.fullhouseliterary.com/podcast-epsisodes/mental-health-and-writing-roundtable)

 * Speaking of poetry, I'm volunteering at [Lyra Festival](https://www.lyrafest.com/) in Bristol over the next couple of weeks.
 It looks to be a really fascinating series of events, I'm also competing in the slam.
 If you'd like to come along to the qualifying rounds you can sign up on zoom [here.](https://www.lyrafest.com/#events/e72148)